Structural Equation Modeling with lavaan

 There is a significant difference between these, with model2 fitting significantly worse (but being simpler), so we’d prefer to more complex model.
 Note that that more complex model is not that great.

-This is sort of like a simple factor analysis, and let’s you try to find a structural model that describes the relationship between variables, and compare it to other models.
+This is sort of like a simple factor analysis, and let’s you try to find a structural model that describes the relationship between observed variables, and compare it to other models.
 However, these models have no latent nodes–they just try to account for the covariance.

 We can combine these path-style models with the latent variable models as well.
 This is a method generally referred to as ‘structural equation modeling’ or SEM.